mcfriske/Ethics-Education-for-Computer-Science/assignments/If-Else-Advertisement.md

 # If/Else Advertisement Assignment

 ## Note for Instructors
+Within there assignment there are various examples or specific locations used. **Example text and locations** may be changed to create assignments that are more closely related to the space in which the assignment is being assigned.

 ## Overview
 For this homework, you will be creating functions that will output personalized ads **using if/elif/else.** Each problem will present a short scenario and task describing what type of personalized ad should be served.
 There will be a few guidelines for the type of ad you want to print to the screen, but **you have freedom on the actual text of the advertisment.** Please read the instructions carefully and come to office hours if you have any questions.

-*You will be graded for effort as well as correctness (i.e. one-word ad text will not receive full credit).* Additionally, for problems 1, 2, and 3 you are given some specific decisions to make---you may include additional decisions underneath those using information given if you would like.
+*You will be graded for effort as well as correctness (i.e. one-word ad text will not receive full credit).* Additionally, for problems 1, 2, and 3 you are given some specific decisions to make&mdash;you may include additional decisions underneath those using information given if you would like.
 In Problem 4, you make all the decisions.

 ## Problems
 ### Problem 1, suggested points: 24 (30 without reflection)